okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-configure-device-signin-standards/main/index.md

 ## Confirm your org supports Device Assurance

-Some of the steps in this article require that your Okta org and pricing plan support Device Assurance.
+Some of the steps in this article require that your Okta org and pricing plan support device assurance.

-1. [Sign in to your Okta organization](https://developer.okta.com/login) with your administrator account.
+1. [Sign in to your Okta org](https://developer.okta.com/login) with an admin account.

 1. Open the **Admin** menu.